 - “Money” by The Flying Lizards (00:06): Present Day Maximo reflects about “upselling.”
 In 1984, the character makes an offer to an American couple.
 The music fades shortly before Maximo offers a “triple platinum package” to a guest named Jessie.

-- “Kids in My Neighborhood” by Alcoholics (00:15): Sara (Regina Reynoso) visits a record store with her mother, Nora (Vanessa Bauche).
+- “Kids in My Neighborhood” by Alcoholics (00:15): The Acapulco soundtrack song plays as Sara (Regina Reynoso) visits a record store with her mother, Nora (Vanessa Bauche).
 She finds Judas Priest’s Defenders of the Faith album and calls it “religious music.”
 Nora reunites with a former love interest named Emilio.

 - “Wonderful Tonight” by Eric Clapton (00:24): Memo sings the 1977 song as Jessie proposes to his girlfriend.
 Maximo reflects about helping the couple experience a happy moment.
 The song is later performed at 26:00 by the Las Colinas entertainers.

 - “Soy Celosa” by Verónica Castro (00:25): Jessie celebrates after proposing.
 He thanks Maximo for his help.
-The Acapulco soundtrack song picks up when it’s revealed that Maximo used Hector’s motorcycle tires for a swing.
+The track picks up when it’s revealed that Maximo used Hector’s motorcycle tires for a swing.

 Acapulco Soundtrack: Every Song in Season 1, Episode 3 “Invisible Touch”

-- “No Puede Esperar” by Skeewiff (00:00): The Acapulco soundtrack tune scores the opening sequence.
+- “No Puede Esperar” by Skeewiff (00:00): The Acapulco soundtrack song scores the opening sequence.
 Older Maximo pulls out an item from his “treasure box.”
 Hugo isn’t impressed by an old magazine.

 - “Vamos A La Playa” by Righeira (00:09): Memo is allowed to choose one item from the Lost and Found cabinet (from the bottom shelf).
 He selects a Rubik’s cube over Maximo’s pendant.
 The song fades as Memo chuckles to himself; the music can also be heard again at 22:00 when Memo trades his Rubik’s cube for an electronic Simon game.